xayahrainie4793/minimal-elements-of-the-prime-numbers/README.md

 31. http://factordb.com/ (online factor database, "P" means definitely prime, "PRP" means unproven probable prime, "FF" means composite and fully factored, "CF" means composite and has known proper factor but not fully factored, "C" means composite and has no known proper factor, "U" means number with unknown status, "Unit" means the number "1", "Zero" means the number "0", see http://factordb.com/status.html, also, this online factor database uses colors to show the status of the numbers, black means definitely prime ("P"), blue means composite ("C" or "CF" or "FF"), brown means unproven probable prime ("PRP"), red means number with unknown status ("U"), also, this online factor database automatically stores all numbers < 10<sup>18</sup> and automatically checks the probable-primality of the numbers with unknown status < 10<sup>49999</sup> and automatically proves the primality of the probable primes < 10<sup>299</sup> and automatically factors the composites < 10<sup>69</sup>, see https://web.archive.org/web/20150812084455/http://factordb.com/status.php) (limit: 10<sup>10000000</sup>−1 (see http://factordb.com/index.php?query=999999999%5E999999999%2B1) or 10<sup>4000000</sup>−1 for Fibonacci and Lucas numbers (see http://factordb.com/index.php?query=I999999999 and http://factordb.com/index.php?query=L999999999) or 10<sup>2000000</sup>−1 for factorial and primorial (see http://factordb.com/index.php?query=999999999%21%2B1 and http://factordb.com/index.php?query=999999999%23%2B1))
 32. https://578d0722p8.goho.co/index.html (more types of numbers in the online factor database) (limit: 10<sup>10000000</sup>−1 (see http://factordb.com/index.php?query=999999999%5E999999999%2B1) or 10<sup>4000000</sup>−1 for Fibonacci and Lucas numbers (see http://factordb.com/index.php?query=I999999999 and http://factordb.com/index.php?query=L999999999) or 10<sup>2000000</sup>−1 for factorial and primorial (see http://factordb.com/index.php?query=999999999%21%2B1 and http://factordb.com/index.php?query=999999999%23%2B1))
 33. http://myfactorcollection.mooo.com:8090/dbio.html (online factor database for numbers of the form *b*<sup>*n*</sup>±1)
-34. http://myfactorcollection.mooo.com:8090/interactive.html (online factor database for numbers of the form *b*<sup>*n*</sup>±1) (only list the greatest prime factor) (the lattices saparated to two lattices means the number has Aurifeuillean factorization, and for such lattices, the left lattice is for the Aurifeuillean *L* part, and the right lattice is for the Aurifeuillean *M* part)
+34. http://myfactorcollection.mooo.com:8090/interactive.html (online factor database for numbers of the form *b*<sup>*n*</sup>±1) (only list the greatest prime factor, and only list the number of decimal digits of the factor if the factor is > 10<sup>6</sup>) (the lattices saparated to two lattices means the number has Aurifeuillean factorization, and for such lattices, the left lattice is for the Aurifeuillean *L* part, and the right lattice is for the Aurifeuillean *M* part)
 35. https://web.archive.org/web/20120722020628/http://homes.cerias.purdue.edu/~ssw/cun/prime.php (online factor database for numbers of the form *b*<sup>*n*</sup>±1 for 2 ≤ *b* ≤ 12)
 36. https://web.archive.org/web/20120330032919/http://homes.cerias.purdue.edu/~ssw/cun/clientold.html (online factor database for numbers of the form *b*<sup>*n*</sup>±1 for 2 ≤ *b* ≤ 12)